 “Reducing plastic and over-packaging is one of the great environmental challenges that we want to meet with our product,” stressed managing director Tarja Heikkilä.

-With a history going back as far as 1872, Kotkamills is now a game changer that offers alternative food service and packaging solutions to disposables that contain plastic.
+With a history going back as far as 1872, Kotkamills is now a game-changer that offers food service and packaging alternatives to disposables that contain plastic.
 The company’s key innovation is a water-based dispersion coating that creates an effective barrier layer for food packaging applications.
 The end products are plastic-free and fully recyclable.

-In 2019, Kotkamills was recognised for its commitment to revolutionise paper cup production and recycling when it was named one of the winners of the NextGen Cup Challenge, the global innovation initiative launched by the NextGen Consortium.
+In 2019, Kotkamills was recognised for its commitment to revolutionise paper cup production and recycling by being named one of the winners of the NextGen Cup Challenge, a global innovation initiative launched by the NextGen Consortium.

-This year, the food and drink packaging giant is celebrating 100 years of growth.
-Started by a village baker’s son in 1920, the business has evolved into the global packaging leader that operates in over 30 countries, including Australia, China, India, Russia and the US.
+This year, this food and drink packaging giant is celebrating 100 years of growth.
+Started by a village baker’s son in 1920, the business has evolved into a global packaging leader that operates in over 30 countries, including Australia and India.

 Huhtamäki’s state-of-the-art packaging solutions are recyclable, circular and sustainable.
 A good example is paper straws made from fibre sourced from sustainably managed forests and supplied to McDonald’s restaurants in the UK and across Europe.

 Some of Huhtamäki’s packaging solutions, like the Adtone smart cup, can also be used as a powerful marketing tool.
 Once a hot beverage is poured in, the heat-activated label on the paper cup reveals a QR code that gives consumers access to associated digital content.